 Planning a Trip to Bern?
 Pin It!

 I was invited by Bern Tourism and Switzerland Tourism to uncover the city of Bern in my style – seeking out cultural and historical highlights, while highlighting the accessible adventure activities in and around the city (in conjunction with Emmental Tourism).
-All opinions remain my own, in changing the perceptions of an underrated European capital.
+All opinions in this Bern travel blog remain my own, in changing the perceptions of an underrated European capital.